Unveiling Markov Heads in Pretrained Language Models for Offline Reinforcement Learning: Related work

-Transformer-based architecture \cite{vaswani2017attention} is widely explored in offline RL.
+\xqs{Transformer-based architecture \cite{vaswani2017attention} is widely explored in offline RL.
 Decision Transformer (DT) \cite{chen2021decision} firstly models RL as an autoregressive generation problem.
-By conditioning on return-to-go, DT can generate desired actions without explicit TD learning or dynamic programming.
-Furthermore, \citet{furuta2021generalized} explore other kinds of hindsight information instead of return-to-go that can benefit sequential decision-making.
-Q-learning DT \cite{yamagata2023q} proposes to combine DT with dynamic programming by utilizing a conservative value function to relabel return-to-go in the training dataset.
-In addition to changing the choice of conditioning, some work is also attempting to modify the DT's model architecture. \citet{shang2022starformer} argues that the DT structure, which takes all tokens as input, is inefficient for learning Markovian-like dependencies. \citet{kim2023decision} proposes replacing the attention layers with convolutional layers to better capture the inherent local dependence pattern in trajectories of RL.
-In our work, we find that without modifying the model architecture, initializing the DT with pre-trained parameters from a different domain allows it to effectively capture local information as well.
-We also provide an explanation for this curious phenomenon.
+By conditioning on previous trajectories and returns-to-go, DT can generate desired actions without explicit reward modeling or dynamic programming.
+Furthermore, \citet{furuta2021generalized} explores other kinds of hindsight information instead of returns-to-go that can benefit sequential decision-making.
+Q-learning DT \cite{yamagata2023q} proposes to combine DT with dynamic programming by utilizing a conservative value function to relabel returns-to-go in the training dataset.
+In addition to modifying the context by augmented information \cite{wang2024finegrained}, some other work is also attempting to modify the model architecture of DTs. \citet{shang2022starformer} argues that the DT structure, which requires all tokens as input, is inefficient for learning Markovian-like dependencies. \citet{kim2023decision} proposes replacing the attention layers with convolutional layers to better capture the inherent local dependent patterns in trajectories of RL tasks.
+However, all existing work focuses mainly on data augmentation for whole offline datasets and model redesign.
+These methods are still struggling with low computation-efficiency and unstable performance on all RL tasks.
+In our work, we aim at without modifying the model architecture or introducing new hidden information, and prove that PLMs can effectively capture local information thanks to \emph{Markov heads}. }